klmcwhirter/explore_python/concurrent/README.md

 the `Processes` execution model than the experimental executable (python3.13t) with the GIL disabled.

 Also, when using the `Threads` execution model its performance is a little worse than the `Single` model.
-This makes sense because the GIL is in effect.
+This makes sense because the GIL is in effect and there is a little overhead associated with using a thread pool, and multiple threads in general.

 ### Experimental Executable (python3.13t)